MatthiasScholz/cos/examples/helper/NodeDrain.md

 This is a simple script that helps draining nomad nodes.
 The nodes to be drained can be filtered using EC2 instance tags.
+Per default the script uses a drain-deadline of 15 min.

 ## Preconditions
 * Python has to be installed